VeriNum/double-double/README.md

 ## Double-word arithmetic

 Double-word arithmetic represents extra precise floating-point numbers using a pair of IEEE 754 compliant precision $p$ numbers.
 In all existing implementations, the underlying floating-point format is binary64.
 For this reason, double-word arithmetic is commonly referred to as *double-double*.
-Formally, a double-word number $x$ is the unevaluated sum $x_h + x_l$ of two floating-point numbers $x_h$ and $x_l$ such that $x_h = rnd(x)$, where $rnd$ is denotes the application of an IEEE 754 compliant rounding operation.
+Formally, a double-word number $x$ is the unevaluated sum $x_h + x_l$ of two floating-point numbers $x_h$ and $x_l$ such that $x_h = rnd(x)$, where $rnd$ denotes the application of an IEEE 754 compliant rounding operation.
 At first glance, this definition might appear a bit odd, but suppose we had an algorithm `2Sum` that computed both the result of adding two floating-point numbers $a$ and $b$ and the rounding error $s$ resulting from the addition.
-In this case, the sum $a + b + (-s)$ is a double-word: $a + b = rnd(a + b + (-s))$.
+In this case, $a + b + s$ is a double-word: $a + b = rnd(a + b + s)$.
 ## The Trouble with Double-Double

 The trouble with double-double is that there is no well defined notion of *correct rounding*, which “breaks the logic and validity of error analyses”[^c2].
 Consider the following example.